Switch to HiFi Mode

 The use of an external filter, or audio plug-in, modifies the frequency response of all songs played.
 This can be useful to correct room resonance, change the signature of an audio system, or apply a specific effect.
 Audirvana can integrate AudioUnits under macOS, or VST3 under Windows, into the signal processing chain.
 Set the compatible filters of your choice and apply them to all songs played in Audirvana.
 These settings should be carefully used and are not for everyone.
 They require expertise to avoid creating greater nuisances than those you were trying to correct in the first place.

-Note that these are remote controls: Audirvana continues to work directly through your computer to ensure optimal sound.
-Our technologies cannot be implemented under iOS or Android.
+Note that these are remote controls: Audirvana continues to work on your computer to ensure optimal sound.
+Indeed, our technologies cannot be perfectly implemented under iOS or Android.”